AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

   This is corrected in the current release.
 - Doing a clean Basilisk build with `opNav` flag on fails building openCV.
 The conan install script is updated this is corrected in the current release.
+- We found a slow memory leak if messages with arrays or vectors were accessed from python.
+The ``swig`` issue has now been fixed in the current release.

 Version 2.2.0
 -------------